ssteidl/vessel/docs/RunningContainer.md

    * uwsgi is (among other things) WSGI server that can run django.
 It has hot reloading functionality
 * Because my source directory ($PWD) contains the source code and is mounted in the container at `/development`; changes to the sourcefile will automatically be noticed by uwsgi running in the container at the application reloaded.

-> 🕵️ When we talk about volumes in vessel terminology, we are simply referring to directories from the host filesystem that are [nullfs](https://www.freebsd.org/cgi/man.cgi?query=nullfs&sektion=&n=1) mounted into the container.

 # Runtime File

 Quick, ephemeral containers from the commandline can be useful for simple tasks.
 The real power in `vessel` comes from exposing the powerful features of the FreeBSD operating system to user workloads.
 Containers can be easily defined in a ini file that is referred to as a runtime definiton file.